Seyyed Hasan Nasrallah

 Source of Influence: Philanthropy, Charity & Development, Political

-Status: Featured in current year
+Status: Not featured in current year